Ford Greene

-Aylsworth Crawford Greene III (born December 21, 1952) – sometimes called Ford Greene – is an American attorney, political leader and three-time Mayor of San Anselmo, California.
+Aylsworth Crawford Greene III (born December 21, 1952) – known as Ford Greene – is an American attorney, political leader and three-time Mayor of San Anselmo, California.
 Greene is noted for having successfully conducted litigation against the Church of Scientology and the Unification Church of the United States.
-He is also a deprogrammer.
-Greene is serving his fourth-term as an elected San Anselmo town council member.
-He was voted to the position of Mayor in 2010, 2015 and 2019.
+He has also been a deprogrammer.
+Starting in 2007, for fifteen years Greene served four consecutive terms as an elected San Anselmo town council member.
+During that time his co-council members voted him to the position of Mayor in 2011, 2015, and 2019.